sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Create Color Chart](images/createColorChart.png)

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. Run this script from File > Scripts > Other Script...
+1. Run this script.
-3. Select either CMYK or RGB, enter the color values.
+2. Select either CMYK or RGB, enter the color values.
    If an object is selected, the fill value of the object will be used as the initial value.
-4. Select the color you want to increase or decrease with vertical, or horizontal.
+3. Select the color you want to increase or decrease with vertical, or horizontal.
-5. Enter the increase or decrease value.
+4. Enter the increase or decrease value.
    Enter the percentage to be increased or decreased.
-6. Set the artboard size, chip size, and units according to your preference.
+5. Set the artboard size, chip size, and units according to your preference.

 ### Notes
 For CMYK, K cannot be increased or decreased.